-- If you feel threatened in any way while walking on the street, go to a shop or a house with its light on (if at night) and ask for police to be contacted.
+- If you feel threatened in any way while walking on the street, go to a shop or a house with its light on (if at night) and ask for the police to be contacted.

 - Don’t carry large amounts of money with you.
 You can access money at ATMs or pay via EFTPOS.

-Australia has many beautiful beaches and waterways, but it is important to take care when swimming as our beaches can pose potential risks to inexperienced beach goers.
+Australia has many beautiful beaches and waterways, but it is important to take care when swimming, as our beaches can pose potential risks to inexperienced beachgoers.
 These risks include:

-- The size and strength of our surf
+- Size and strength of our surf

 - Dangerous marine animals

-Main beaches are usually patrolled by volunteer lifesavers and red and yellow flags mark the safest area for swimming.
+Main beaches are usually patrolled by volunteer lifesavers and the red and yellow flags mark the safest area for swimming.
 If you visit our beaches, please remember:

-Find the red and yellow flags and swim between them
+Find the red and yellow flags and swim between them.

 Look at, understand and obey the safety signs - they help you identify potential dangers and daily conditions at the beach.

-Ask a surf lifesaver for advice before you enter the water
+Ask a surf lifesaver for advice before you enter the water.

-Get a friend to swim with you – you should never swim alone and parents should always supervise their children.
+Get a friend to swim with you.
+You should never swim alone, and parents should always supervise their children.